 It almost seems that if there is a body of water, there is a cruise option available.
 Let’s take a look at some of the most popular destinations.

 The Caribbean cruises are very popular, especially among the North American crowd.
 During the winter, this type of vacation provides an opportunity to escape the cold while doing some island hopping in the sun.
-Duration and itineraries are pretty similar between the cruise lines and many of offer great deals as a result.
-You’re not likely to be stopping in a new destination every day and might have some days on the ship.
+Duration and itineraries are similar between the cruise lines, and many offer great deals.
+You’re not likely to be stopping at a new destination every day and might have some days on the ship.

 When we went on our Caribbean cruise, our itinerary was changed because of the weather.
 It still turned out to be a great trip.
-As many of the islands tend to be cruise stops, changing itineraries isn’t difficult.
-Be ready for this, especially when you’re travelling during the hurricane season.
+As many islands tend to be cruise stops, changing itineraries isn’t difficult.
+Be ready for this, especially when travelling during the hurricane season.

-Unlike the laid back island hopping Caribbean version, the Mediterranean cruising makes stops at some of the Europe’s most popular playgrounds.
-Here you’ll be docking in ports of cities steeped in history, culture and sun-soaked beaches.
-Excursions are always interesting and there is a lot to see in each port.
+Unlike the laid-back island-hopping Caribbean version, the Mediterranean cruises stop at some of Europe’s most popular playgrounds.
+Here you’ll be docking in cities’ ports steeped in history, culture and sun-soaked beaches.
+Excursions are always interesting, and there is a lot to see in each port.

 You definitely won’t be experiencing any beaches on an Alaskan cruise.
 Be ready for raw and untouched natural beauty with glaciers, ocean and rugged terrain.
 You are also likely to step back in time to the days of the gold rush and imagine what life was like in those days.
-Alaskan cruise is a bucket list item of mine and I hope to experience this in the near future.
+Alaskan cruise is a bucket list item, and I hope to experience this shortly.

-Alaska is a very popular destination for cruising with a number of reasons for that.
+Alaska is a very popular destination for cruising for several reasons.
 The ships tend to be smaller and offer access to otherwise inaccessible places.
-The glaciers, very similar to what you see in Norway, are a lot easier to get to by most of Americans and Canadians.
-After all, Alaska is part of the U.S. which makes it a closer destination than Norway.
+Like what you see in Norway, the glaciers are a lot easier to get to by most Americans and Canadians.
+After all, Alaska is part of the U.S., making it a closer destination than Norway.
 Pretty strong incentive.

 River cruises are in a class of their own.
-While most popular ones are on the rivers of Europe, you can find river cruises in other parts of the world.
-These ships are smaller, both in size and in number of passengers.
-They tend to be a bit more pricey, but often include a lot more in that cost.
+While the most popular ones are on Europe’s rivers, you can find river cruises in other parts of the world.
+These ships are smaller, both in size and the number of passengers.
+They tend to be a bit more pricey but often include more in that cost.

 The stops are generally in larger European cities and offer a more intimate opportunity to explore.
-There are a number of them that I have my eye on at the moment.
-What a great way to see so much of the continent.
+There are many of them that I have my eye on at the moment—what a great way to see so much of the continent.

 Asia, Australia and South America

 Not to be outdone, there are fabulous cruise options around Asia, Australia and South America.
-Some tend to be long in duration and offer longer stays in port.
-Whether you want to sail the Panama Canal, check out the outback or take an excursion to the Taj Mahal, there is an option for you.
+Some are long in duration and offer longer stays in port.
+Whether you want to sail the Panama Canal, check out the outback, or take an excursion to the Taj Mahal, you have an option.

-Specialty cruises are ones that interest me the most.
+Custom cruises are the ones that interest me the most.
 Cruises around the world and smaller, custom ones are where it’s at.
-Not too long ago I wrote about a show that I became addicted to watching.
-Discovery’s Mighty Cruise Ships is about extraordinary voyages and the behind the scenes that go into putting them together.
-A mere $20,000 takes you on a 50 day journey.
-Sing me up!
+Not too long ago, I wrote about a show that I became addicted to watching.
+Discovery’s Mighty Cruise Ships is about extraordinary voyages and the behind-the-scenes that goes into putting them together.
+A mere $20,000 takes you on a 50-day journey.
+Sign me up!

 The pros and cons of cruising

-There are those who love cruising and those that don’t.
-Often, it’s a personal decision and can vary based on the type of cruise that served as the experience.
+Some love cruising and others don’t.
+It’s often a personal decision and can vary based on the type of cruise that served as the experience.

-- Scope out a destination – Cruises are a great opportunity to check out places you want to visit, but are not sure about.
-Quick stop in the port can help you decide whether you like the place or not.
+- Scope out a destination – Cruises are a great opportunity to check out places you want to visit but are not sure about.
+A quick stop in the port can help you decide whether you like the place or not.

 - Multiple destinations – Simply, more destinations in a shorter time.
-Not all people are interested in planning multi destination trips on their own and on a cruise someone else does the job.
+Not all people are interested in planning multi-destination trips on their own and on a cruise, someone else does the job for you.

-- Cost effectiveness – Cruises actually are not bad when it comes to cost.
-Your meals and beverages (depending on the cruise line) are included, which means you don’t have to spend extra money on food.
-Unless you want to off the ship.
-It’s also cheaper to visit multiple destinations on a cruise instead of travelling to each one on your own.
+- Cost-effectiveness – Cruises are not bad when it comes to cost.
+Your meals and beverages (depending on the cruise line) are included, so you don’t have to spend extra money on food.
+Unless you want to get off the ship, it’s also cheaper to visit multiple destinations on a cruise instead of travelling to each one on your own.

-- Entertainment – Cruise lines do a great job in keeping you entertained.
-There are activities and shows planned through the day and night to keep guests busy.
+- Entertainment – Cruise lines do a great job of keeping you entertained.
+Activities and shows are planned throughout the day and night to keep guests busy.
 You are not likely to be bored on a cruise.

 - Quality of food – Food on a cruise is guaranteed to be good.
 Often, that means outstanding.
-All restaurants, including buffets and snacks bars offer a varied options.
+All restaurants, including buffets and snack bars, offer varied options.

-- Always on schedule – Usually when you travel you are scheduling your own time.
-On a cruise, everything is scheduled for you.
-Arrivals and departures, tours starts and ends are also on schedule.
-Your meals are served at certain times and so is the entertainment.
+- Always on schedule – Usually, when you travel, you are scheduling your own time.
+On a cruise, everything is planned for you.
+Your meals are served at certain times, and so is the entertainment.

-- Lots of onboard time – Depending on the type of cruise, you will find yourself onboard for longer than you like.
+- Much onboard time – Depending on the type of cruise, you will find yourself on board for longer than you like.

 - The weather – As with any vacation, the weather can make your trip a bust.
 Best laid plans, trips and activities can be undone by crappy weather.
 Cruising is no different.
 There is nothing worse than weather ruining your fun.

-- Extras – Often once on the ship, you get a card that is assigned to your account and your credit card.
+- Extras – Often, once on the ship, you get a card assigned to your account and your credit card.
 You use that card to buy anything you want on the ship.
 As you can imagine, that could be dangerous.

 - Environmental impact – Cruise ships generate a lot of garbage and leave a large carbon footprint.
-There some cruise lines that are focusing their efforts on being environmentally conscious and I hope that becomes the norm across the industry.
+Some cruise lines focus their efforts on being environmentally conscious, and I hope that becomes the norm across the industry.

 Bringing it all together for choosing the best cruise line for you

 I know people who love cruising and go regularly.
-I also know others who hate it and will not set a foot on a ship.
-Choosing the right cruise line, itinerary and type of cruise will make your experience a more enjoyable one.
+I also know others who hate it and will not set foot on a ship.
+Choosing the right cruise line, itinerary, and cruise type will make your experience a more enjoyable one.